 For example, if you’re looking to ETFs to cover the market cap spectrum of small-, mid-, and large-cap stocks, you may not need to buy three ETFs, but only two.
-The reason for that is some large-cap ETFs already contain significant mid-cap exposures.
+The reason for that is that some large-cap ETFs already contain significant mid-cap exposures.

 Alternatively, if you’re thinking of using factor-based ETFs to build satellite exposures to a core portfolio in order to enhance overall portfolio returns, it’s important to know how these ETFs may overlap with any satellite sector exposures in the same portfolio.

 From another perspective, it can be useful to think of index-tracking and factor-based ETFs alongside actively managed mutual funds in your portfolio.
 Some categories—such as mid-cap stocks—may be best approached through passive and multifactor smart beta strategies, as research from John Hancock Investment Management has shown.

 Knowing your goals is half the battle